»

 The incredible journey begins

-2 1 God spoke to my father Lehi in a dream, saying,
+2 1 God said to my father Lehi in a dream, "Take your family into the wilderness because everyone's trying to kill you."

 4 So he left his land, gold, silver, and precious things and went into the wilderness with his family, which included his wife Sariah, my three older brothers Laman, Lemuel, Sam, and me.